gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The prince and Kulbinder talked quietly about what, when, and how as they flew back to Stale.
-Noxy didn't mind being left out of the conversion: it was the first time she had visited the bothy in years, and all she wanted to do right then was look at the mountains and let the wind ruffle her hair just like her father used to.
+Noxy didn't mind being left out of the conversion.
+It was the first time she had visited the bothy in a year, so all she wanted to do right then was look at the mountains and let the wind ruffle her hair just like her father used to.

 Which is why she jumped, startled, when someone shouted her name.